StonedEdge/Retro-Lite-CM4-Dock/README.md

 - [ ] Identify how to perform hardware (or software) vertical scrolling of text on the SSD1351 for game descriptions
 - [ ] Implement game metadata within game mode
 - [ ] Implement "retrostats" into stats mode to show user most played games by times played & time duration using the RetroStats langest scripts
-- [ ] Gracefully shutdown the OLED display when the console is powered down
+- [x] Gracefully shutdown the OLED display when the console is powered down and restart it when console is repowered on